nusrobomaster/nusrobomaster.github.io/docs/nav-teams/TeamJSRR.md

 <p align = "center"> <img src="assets/TeamJSRR/general_design.png" alt="General Design Schematic"> </p>

 We can split the vehicle into 5 modules that can be easily taken apart from the system:
-1. Head
+**1. Head**

 	a.
 Shooter Mechanism

 		i.
 Shooter Frame

 		ii.
 Motors

 	b.
 Projectile Speed Monitor

 	c.
 Camera

 	d.
 Ammo Box

 	e.
 Y and X Axis Gimbals

 	f.
 Servos

 		i.
 Camera

 		ii.
 Ammo Box Cover

 	g.
 Remote Controller Receiver

-2. Base
+**2. Base**

 	a.
 Motors x4

 	b.
 Mecanum Wheels x4

 	c.
 ESC x4

 	d.
 ESC Center Board

 	e.
 Suspension System

-3. Core
+**3. Core**

 	a.
 Microcontroller Unit

 	b.
 GPU

 	c.
 Referee System Main Controller

-4. Chassis
+**4. Chassis**

 	a.
 Rolling Chassis

 	b.
 Body Plates (To be mounted on the whole vehicle to protect its inner components)

 	c.
 Head Frame (Contains the Head module)

 	d.
 Referee System Armour Packs

-5. Power
+**5. Power**

 	a.
 Battery

 	b.
 Power Supply Management

 ### 4.1 Suspension Design
 Vibration control is an important aspect to consider during the design as well as the brainstorming because there is a need for a dynamic and interactive model between the manipulator and the platform to stabilise the robots when they move through rough terrain.
 There are two approaches: A **dependent suspension design (suspension)** or an **independent suspension design (U-joints)**.
 We are looking at an independent suspension system, allowing each wheel to displace vertically independent of the other wheels.
 In such a set-up, the whole vehicle would be more steady by  eliminating external interferences when travelling over obstacles and bumps, maintaining a higher overall accuracy.

 ### 4.2 Weight Distribution
 The overall idea is to **lower the center of gravity** and **increase dynamic stability**.
 To do so, we concentrate most of the component weight in the Base module and reduce the weight of the Head module (which contains the Shooter and Camera).
 This is done by housing the Core and accessories attachment close towards the ground, we will be able to lower the centre of gravity, thereby providing an **optimal static stability** for the vehicle after calculation using dynamics equations.
+By doing so, we are able to reduce the current height from 481mm as seen in appendix 10.2 to roughly 400mm taken from calculations.

 ### 4.3 Chassis Optimization
 By **making it more compact**, we are able to achieve a more stable structure for maneuvering and achieving mission success.
 Hence, there is a need to update the frame of the vehicle in order to be in-line with the different goals we have in mind.